 Book Ends: The first arc ends with Lest/Frey going to Leon Karnek and the Forest of beginnings to rescue someone from there.
 The entire third arc is Lest/Frey going to both locations again to revive Ventuswill.
-It's Also inverted. during the first visit you face Sarcophagus last at the Forest, whereas in the third arc, he's the second boss and you must defeat him to access the Forest again
+It's Also inverted.
+During the first visit Lest/Frey faces Sarcophagus last at the Forest, whereas in the third arc, he's the second boss and they must defeat him to access the Forest again

-A random conversation you can have with Kiel has him talking about fictional worlds.
-One of the responses you can give him is "This world is fictional."
-He thinks you're kidding, but then asks "You were kidding...right?"
+A random conversation the main character can have with Kiel has him talking about fictional worlds.
+One of the responses they can give him is "This world is fictional."
+He thinks they're kidding, but then asks "You were kidding...right?"

 The Bus Came Back: Ethelberd comes back into the plot after being absent in every game since the first.